shariq1989/cookbook/content/recipe/serrano_crema.md

 * 3-4 Serrano Chilis, roughly chopped
 * 1 cup Cilantro, chopped
 * 3 Garlic Cloves, chopped
-* 1/2 cup Yogurt, Full Fat
+* 1/2 cup Yogurt, Full-Fat
 * 1/3 cup Sour Cream
 * 1 Lime, juiced
 * 1/4 cup Olive Oil
 * Salt and Pepper, to taste

-#### INSTRUSTIONS
+#### INSTRUCTIONS

-Add the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice to a food processor or blender.
+1. Add the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice to a [food processor](https://amzn.to/3vE4gs7) or [blender](https://amzn.to/2RqFDQM).
 Blend until smooth.
-Then, stir in the olive oil and season to taste with salt and pepper.
+2. Then, stir in the olive oil and season to taste with salt and pepper.
 Mix well.

 ### ABOUT THE MEAL

 I made this Serrano Crema as a side for our  [Peruvian Chicken](https://www.jamilghar.com/recipe/peruvian_chicken/).
-I quickly realized, however, that it pairs well with other roasted chicken entrees and as a topping for chickpea dishes as well.
-It makes for a tasty salad dressing and can even act as a serrano sauce for tacos.
+However, I quickly realized it pairs well with other roasted chicken entrees as well.
+It makes for a spicy salad dressing and can even act as a nice serrano sauce for tacos or chickpea entrees.

 #### What main ingredients do I need for this meal?

-* Serrano Chili: I prefer the flavor and heat of the serrano chili in general, but the use of this chili creates a spicy serrano crema that may be too hot for some.
-If you're looking for a more mild sauce, use jalapenos instead.
+* Serrano Chili: I prefer the flavor and heat from serrano chilis, but the use of this chili creates a spicy serrano crema that may be too hot for some.
+If you're looking for a milder sauce, use jalapenos instead.

 * Yogurt